symphonycms/symphonycms/README.markdown

 	`/workspace`
 	`/extensions`

-2. Point your web browser at <http://example.com/install/> and provide details on establishing a database connection and your server environment.
+1. Point your web browser at <http://example.com/install/> and provide details on establishing a database connection and your server environment.

-3. Pose like you’re being filmed for a dramatic close-up while your installation completes.
+1. Pose like you’re being filmed for a dramatic close-up while your installation completes.

+1. Remove installer files:

+	`rm -rf install/ workspace/install.sql`

 ### File permissions